lightly-ai/NvidiaTLTActiveLearning/README.md

 # Active Lerarning with the Nvidia TLT
 Tutorial on active learning with the Nvidia Transfer Learning Toolkit (TLT).

+In this tutorial, we will show you how you can do active learning for object detection with the [Nvidia Transfer Learning Toolkit](https://developer.nvidia.com/transfer-learning-toolkit).
+The task will be fruit detection.
+Accurately detecting and counting fruits is a critical step towards automating harvesting processes.
+Furthermore, fruit counting can be used to project expected yield and hence to detect low yield years early on.

+The structure of the tutorial is as follows:

 1. [Prerequisites](#prerequisites)
     1. [Set up Lightly](#lightly)
     2. [Set up Nvidia TLT](#tlt)